MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 14. If a **Permissions requested** dialog box appears, select the **Consent on behalf of your organization** check box and then select **Accept**.

-15. You will now use PowerShell to display the list of groups.
+15. You will now use PowerShell to display the list of groups in Microsoft 365.
+This list should include the groups that you manually created in Microsoft 365, as well as the groups that were created in the on-premises Active Directory that were just synchronized with Microsoft 365.
 Type the following command and then press Enter:

 		Get-MgGroup | Format-List Id, DisplayName, Description, GroupTypes